The two-clock problem in population dynamics: Theory

-We can now formulate our thermodynamic equivalence in terms of $\kappa_N$ and $\kappa_T$.
-According to large deviation theory, these two functions are defined by the large-scale fluctuations of the dual variables $t_n$ and $n(t)$.
-As illustrated in Fig.~\ref{fig:intro}C, these are directly coupled: fluctuations in the birth times $t_n$ for fixed $n$ can equivalently be represented as fluctuations in the generation $n(t)$ for fixed $t$.
-A careful analysis of this relationship in \ref{apdx:ld}, based on the results in \cite{pigolotti_generalized_2021}, yields the simple identity
+Since $\kappa_N$ and $\kappa_T$ encode the macroscopic behavior of our two ensembles, we can now formulate our thermodynamic equivalence in terms of these two functions. $\kappa_N$ and $\kappa_T$ are defined by the large-scale fluctuations of the dual variables $t_n$ and $n(t)$, which are directly related (Fig.~\ref{fig:intro}C): fluctuations in the birth times $t_n$ for fixed $n$ can equivalently be represented as fluctuations in the generation $n(t)$ for fixed $t$.
+A careful analysis of this relationship in \ref{apdx:ld}, based on the results in \cite{duffy_how_2005,pigolotti_generalized_2021}, yields the simple identity

-The two functions are inverse to each other.
-This encapsulates the thermodynamic equivalence of the two ensembles and is the main result of this paper.
-It is equivalent to the reciprocity relation
+In other words, $\kappa_N$ and $\kappa_T$ are inverse to each other.
+As these functions entirely determine the large-scale behaviour of the $n$-ensemble and the $t$-ensemble, Eq.~\eqref{eq:pop_duality} encapsulates the thermodynamic equivalence of our two ensembles.
+The rest of this paper is devoted to unravelling the consequences of this rather abstract identity.